michael-lazar/playscii/readme.txt

 pip install pysdl2 pyopengl numpy pillow

 In Windows the pip executable is in the Scripts\ subdirectory of your Python install folder, eg c:\Python34.
 On some Unix-like systems (Linux and maybe OSX) the pip binary to run may be called "pip3" to distinguish it from any Python 2 installations.
-You may also need to run pip as super user to let it install system libraries, eg by pre-pending "sudo" to the command above.
+On Unix-like systems you may also need to run pip as super user to let it install system libraries, eg by pre-pending "sudo" to the command above.

 Once you have the dependencies installed, you can run Playscii from source like so:

-python playscii.py [optional name of file to open]
+python playscii.py [optional name of art file to open]

 == Building ==